-Theme Potential issues and opportunities Council's suggestions for mitigation and management measures EIS response IRC are concerned about water supply and quarry material.
+Theme Potential issues and opportunities Council's suggestions for mitigation and management measures Response / Cross- reference consulted.
+Volume 1 Chapter 9 Water resources IRC are concerned about water supply and quarry material.
 IRC advised that they will not be in a position to supply water/quarry material to Adani for the NGBR Project.
-Refer to: Volume 1 Chapter 2 Project description Roads and traffic Increased heavy vehicle traffic increasing travel time and potential damage to local road infrastructure during construction.
+Refer to: Volume 2 Appendix B Revised project description Roads and traffic Increased heavy vehicle traffic increasing travel time and potential damage to local road infrastructure during construction.
 Implement a Traffic management plan and EMP Undertake consultation with IRC.
-Refer to: Volume 1 Chapter 14 Transport Limited capacity of local government to keep pace with road maintenance.
+Refer to: NGBR Project EIS Volume 1 Chapter 14 Transport Limited capacity of local government to keep pace with road maintenance.
 Adani to work closely with IRC to plan for future infrastructure upgrades.
-Refer to: Volume 1 Chapter 14 Transport IRC need to be consulted in relation to rail/road crossings.
+Refer to: NGBR Project EIS Volume 1 Chapter 14 Transport IRC need to be consulted in relation to rail/road crossings.
 IRC would like to see road crossings grade-separated.
 Consult with IRC in relation to road and rail crossings.
-Refer to: Volume 1 Chapter 14 Transport Treatment for roads, stock routes and other crossings.
+Refer to: NGBR Project EIS Volume 1 Chapter 14 Transport Treatment for roads, stock routes and other crossings.
 IRC require an MOU with Adani for future upgrades of crossings when triggered by an increase in traffic levels on local roads.
-Refer to: Volume 1 Chapter 14 Transport
+Refer to: NGBR Project EIS Volume 1 Chapter 14 Transport